daleonpz/Notes/fh-dortmund/01-ESE.md

 ### State and sequence properties
 - State property: a property _p_ is a state property if and only if _p_ belongs to some state given a specific state variable
-- Sequence property: a property _p_ is a sequence property if and only if _p_ belongs to the trajetory described by a specific path
+- Sequence property: a property _p_ is a sequence property if and only if _p_ belongs to the trajectory described by a specific path
 - Safety:
-    - non-empty (exists a sequence propertie)
+    - non-empty (exists a sequence property)
     - if for all _t_ >= t0 the property _p_ belongs to _S_, then _p+1_ also belongs to _S_
     - this also applies if _k_ goes to infinity
 - liveness: